 Four days ago London was a city under attack.
 Dozens lay dead, many more terribly injured.
 The transport system was paralysed.
 Financial markets were in turmoil and millions of workers were wondering what lay ahead for the capital as they trudged home.

-Today, Londoners are expected to send a defiant message to their attackers by simply carrying on as normal.
+Today, Londoners are expected to send a message to their attackers by carrying on as normal.
 They will cram back into Tube trains and buses and return to work.
 London First, which represents 300 of the capital's biggest employers, said many companies were offering bus and shuttle services to employees.
-Staff were also going to be offered counselling to help them get over the trauma of Thursday's attacks.
+Staff were also going to be offered counselling to help them get over Thursday's attacks.

 Among those returning will be Rob Raimes, 44, a lawyer from Finsbury Park, who was caught up in Thursday's events.
 He was in the front carriage of the Piccadilly line train and spent two hours on the platform helping the injured.